-Digital Rights Movement Gilgit-Baltistan unveils 13-point Charter of Demands seeking an end to the monopoly of SCO, amendment to Pakistan Telecommunication Reorganization Act
+Digital Rights Movement Gilgit-Baltistan unveils 13-point Charter of Demands seeking an end to the monopoly of SCO, an amendment to Pakistan Telecommunication Reorganization Act

-Students trying to catch signal at a vantage point on a hillock at Gulmit, Gojal Sub-Division of Hunza to attend online classes.
+Students trying to catch a signal at a vantage point on a hillock at Gulmit, Gojal Sub-Division of Hunza to attend online classes.
 Photo: Ali Ahmed

 The youth-led digital rights movement that was born out of a perpetual internet crisis in Gilgit-Baltistan has unveiled a 13-point charter of demands (CoD) for improving the telecom service, and equal opportunity for all to access to the internet in the mountainous region

-The charter of demand also calls for an amendment to the Pakistan Telecommunication Reorganization Act 1996 by removing Section 39 and 40 of the act to allow other telecom operators to operate in GB as these clauses have barred other telecom giants to enter the GB market.
+The charter of demand also calls for an amendment to the Pakistan Telecommunication Reorganization Act 1996 by removing Sections 39 and 40 of the act to allow other telecom operators to operate in GB as these clauses have barred other telecom giants to enter the GB market.

 “All citizens of the region must get equal opportunity to get connected to the World Wide Web through Fixed Broad Band Internet and mobile LTE services.
 The facility must be declared a fundamental right of all citizens,” the charter read.

-The jurisdiction of the Pakistan Telecommunications Authority (PTA) and the Universal Service Fund (USF) must be extended to the Gilgit-Baltistan.
+The jurisdiction of the Pakistan Telecommunications Authority (PTA) and the Universal Service Fund (USF) must be extended to Gilgit-Baltistan.
 A regional office must be set up to regulate the telecom service in the region.

 The CoD further demands that the government must ensure the auction of 3G/4G spectrum for GB under PTA and benefit remote areas where the telecom business is not viable from USF for mobile coverage.

-Businesses, health and educational institutes must be offered subsidized internet packages.
+Businesses, health, and educational institutes must be offered subsidized internet packages.

-The CoD also demanded that the optimization and planning department must be introduced at SCO to ensure adequate signal strength, coverage and capacity of the network.
+The CoD also demanded that the optimization and planning department must be introduced at SCO to ensure adequate signal strength, coverage, and capacity of the network.

-Network availability, integrity and retainability issues must be monitored by robust modern tools used for network surveillance.
+Network availability, integrity, and retainability issues must be monitored by robust modern tools used for network surveillance.
 The internet speeds for each service and package must be as per international standards.

 Customer support must be improved and Interactive Voice Response (IVR) services in local languages must be implemented.